The Adventure Zone Royale: Episode 11

 I need to burn my skin.

-please will you all uh like take just take take your shoes off or something before you go in i have scorching ray if you want me to burn it off you that's it is there is an omelette my own smell
+Please, will you all like take just take take your shoes off or something before you go into i have scorching ray if you want me to burn it off you that's it is there is an option i can taste my own smell